Pilots Study Lab - 116 Bluemont Hall

-- Students are expected to spend a minimum of two 50-minute sessions in the study labs per week, regardless of the amount of time spent in writing lab.
-Sign-up sheets for PA time are located next to the student folder crate in the PA lab.
+- Students are expected to spend a minimum of two 50-minute sessions in the study labs per week.

-- Students are responsible for having Pilots staff sign them in and out immediately upon entering or leaving the labs.
-Do not assume that the staff member has noticed you, and do not simply leave the lab.
+- Students are responsible for having their PA sign them in and out immediately upon entering or leaving the labs.
 Without a staff signature, you will not receive points toward your grade.

 - Lab sessions must be used to study or complete class assignments.

-- Students are expected to maintain a studious atmosphere in the Pilots Labs.
+- Students are expected to maintain a studious atmosphere in the Pilots Lab.
 Disruptive students will be asked to leave and will forfeit their points for that time frame.